 This module provides participants with an understanding of the management of human resources in an international context, to examine the political and economic factors which influence the decision-making processes of multinational organisations and the way these affect HR strategies and policies.

-Applicants should normally hold a Bachelors degree (UK 2.1 or above) or equivalent qualification from a recognised British or overseas university.
+Applicants should normally hold a Bachelors degree (a good UK 2.2) or an equivalent qualification from a recognised British or overseas university.

 If an applicant’s Bachelors degree is not in a subject related to the MSc, some relevant work experience would be an advantage.
 Higher level professional qualifications may also be accepted.
 Each applicant is assessed on their own merit.